 - The second date is the on-sale date: the on-sale date is a tad more complicated.
 To retailers, it means that they are not allowed to sell your book before this date.
 For Ingram, ten business days before the on-sale date, any pre-orders that have accumulated will start printing and shipping.

 *Some exceptions may apply for international orders or if there is heavy order volume.
 In these instances, it's possible that orders may be fulfilled prior to the 10 business days before the on-sale date.

 If you remember one thing from this article, it's that your publication date and on-sale date should be the same.
 For example, if your publication date is January 1st, your on-sale date should also be January 1st.

-When you have completed the title setup process, the last step is to enable distribution.
+When you have completed the title setup process, the last step is to enable distribution with a book distribution company.
 If your publication and on-sale dates are in the future, this will automatically create pre-order pages on retailers such as Amazon, Barnes & Noble, and bookshop.org.
 On your publication/on-sale date, that pre-order button will turn into a buy button.
 That will mark the end of a successful pre-order campaign.

 Book Marketing for Pre-Orders

 It’s one thing to have the book available for sale; it’s another thing to drive readers to your book.
 Engaging your readers throughout a pre-sales campaign is incredibly important for accumulating customer interest.
 Utilizing social media, handing out advance reader copies, and obtaining book reviews are all useful in a strong pre-sales strategy.